parrt/msds501/projects/wordsim.md

 *Do not add the word vector glove data to the repository!*

-My test script will run `save_np.py` first to get the faster data files and then will run the test rig in `test_wordsim.py` (which I'll copy into your directory during grading).

-We will only be testing the nearest neighbor and word analogy functionality, not the visualization and not the `save_np.py` script.
-I will read but not execute `save_np.py` because it takes so long.
-I will test your `wordsim.py` code using my version of the saved data set.
+We will only be testing the nearest neighbor and word analogy functionality from `wordsim.py`, not the visualization and not the `save_np.py` script.
+I will examine but not execute `save_np.py` because it takes so long to run.
+I will test your `wordsim.py` code using my version of the preprocessed data set.

 You can use numpy (e.g., `np.linalg.norm()`) but please do not refer to a bunch of random packages that I probably don't have installed on my test box.
 Your test will fail.